VanMobile/vm-kb/dev/developerQ&A.md

 The constraint with Windows is not having the ability to hot-reload test an iOS mobile app on their local Windows box.

 However, this is not a blocker because we have options for getting this done.
 This is one of the great things about working with React Native.

+#### If I use the resources here am I bound to run contracts through VanMobile?

+Not at all.

+Feel free to source out your own contracts.

+Our goal here is to create an environment and resource where it's worth it for the developer and the client to use the services of VanMobile.

+We try to open source as much as possible to help you do your job better.

+But steer your career in the direction that you feel works best for you.

+We'll always be here to help.

+#### Do I have to contribute, or have any other obligation?

+Not at all.
+No obligations; you're not bound in any way.

+If you have coding or business intelligence to contribute, that's great.

+If you have any question; we'll do our best to answer them.

+#### I know other developers who are interested in mobile app programming with React Native, can they join and access the resources also?

+Sure thing.

+Just get their email address to me, and I will send them a Slack invite.